technocrat13/time-series-clustering/README.md

 - There are 277 days worth of data and 1440 data points, corresponding to one observation every minute
 - All days have an equal number of data (1440) and no data point is absent

-Here is the given data
+Here is the given data after cleaning
 ![unclustered data](/unclustteredplots.png)